Genital herpes is a virus passed on through unprotected sex. Its most obvious symptom is blisters or sores on your genitals.

 However, flare-ups will likely become less frequent over time.

 Our doctors can diagnose and treat genital herpes quickly and discreetly, so that it doesn’t impact your day-to-day life.
-They can write you a prescription that you can collect from a local pharmacy on the same day.
+They can write you a prescription that you can collect from a local pharmacy.

 80% of people with genital herpes don’t realise they have it.